Abstract and Biography of Plenary Speakers

 President, IEEE Power Electronics Society

-Dr. Mantooth (S’83 – M’90 – SM’97 – F’09) received the B.S. (summa cum laude) and M. S. degrees in electrical engineering from the University of Arkansas in 1985 and 1986, respectively, and the Ph.D. degree from the Georgia Institute of Technology in 1990.
+Biography: Alan Mantooth (S’83 – M’90 – SM’97 – F’09) received the B.S. (summa cum laude) and M. S. degrees in electrical engineering from the University of Arkansas in 1985 and 1986, respectively, and the Ph.D. degree from the Georgia Institute of Technology in 1990.
 He joined Analogy in 1990 where he focused on semiconductor device modeling and the research and development of HDL-based modeling tools and techniques.
 Besides modeling, his interests include analog and mixed-signal IC design and power electronics.
-In 1996, Dr. Mantooth was named Distinguished Member of Technical Staff at Analogy (now owned by Synopsys).
+In 1996, Dr. Mantooth was named Distinguished Member of Technical Staff at Analogy and elevated to Principal Engineer (now owned by Synopsys).

 |Mr Frank C. Lambert